alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-13-meaning-of-shirk.md

 note: false
 locale: en
 lang: en
-excerpt: "Shirk is defined as associating others with Allah in worship, such as invoking, seeking relief, making vows, offering prayers, fasting, or slaughtering animals for the idols."
+summary: "Shirk is defined as associating others with Allah in worship, such as invoking, seeking relief, making vows, offering prayers, fasting, or slaughtering animals for the idols."
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz